Penis becomes flaccid during intercourse

 EMTT – electromagnetic transduction therapy

 EMTT uses high-energy magnetic fields to affect cellular healing processes and nerve signaling.
-I use EMTT for pelvic pain, nerve irritation and muscular tension that can cause the penis to become flaccid during intercourse.
+I use EMTT specifically for pelvic pain, nerve irritation and muscular tension that can cause the penis to become flaccid during intercourse.
 The therapy is non-invasive and most people find it comfortable and relaxing.

 Neuromodulation